 Their are many habits we need to learn to have the skills to quit a drug or drinking addiction.
 One great skill is to learn how to turn around a bad day.
 Work was terrible and you come home and things go from bad to worse.

 You must have activities ready and written down to combat situations like this.
 One activity I recommend is prayer.
 Pray several times per day “Father keep me from temptation”.
 Pray that God will show you your purpose and that He will help you to keep the sin out.
-Pray the Lords prayer
+Learn how you can get rid of drugs or drinking by praying the Lords prayer.

 King James Version (KJV)